JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 Functions can act either as regular functions or like templates in C++.
 Compiler decides.

 This example is relatively simple, many other JIT languages can optimize such code.
-Julia allows taking this approach much further.
+Julia allows taking this approach further.

 Generality of the code: